Lucifer1207/mtech-thesis-recon/README.md

 usb_debugging.txt :- this is a text file which include steps to allow usb debugging in your android mobile phone.

-full_model_benchmark_v2.cpp :- Its primary purpose is to measure and verify how these models behave when executed on a target architecture (such as an Android device via adb).
+full_model_benchmark_v2.cpp :- Its primary purpose is to measure and verify how these models behave when executed on a target architecture (such as an Android device via adb).It basically creates ELF file.

 E8_Vs-Z8_Distortion.py :- Both E8 and Z8 must use the SAME number of codewords (same bit budget).
 For a fair test, generate N random 8D vectors, quantize each one using BOTH E8 and Z8, measure reconstruction error for both, compare.
 RESULTS will be as follows:-
 Bits   E8 SNR    Z8 SNR    E8 Advantage